 As part of the required HIPAA Security Rule risk analysis, covered entities are required to evaluate risks and vulnerabilities in their environments, and to implement security controls to address those risks and vulnerabilities.
 Healthcare organizations should have a variety of controls in place, including access controls, audit controls, integrity controls, authentication controls, and transmission security controls.

 As noted above, covered entities, under the administrative safeguard evaluation standard, must implement ongoing monitoring and technical evaluation methods.
-Penetration testing is such a method – a method of testing the effectiveness of security controls.
+HIPAA penetration testing is such a method – a method of testing the effectiveness of security controls.